Niklas974/beautiful-jekyll/_posts/2019-11-02-tajikistan2.md

 A lot of it.
 I would find sand in every corner of the tent for the next few weeks to come.

-Afghanistan has, for historical reasons, a very small part in the north that actually shares a border with china.
+Afghanistan has, for historical reasons, a very small part in the north that actually shares a border with China.
 This very small part is called the Wakhan valley and is separated from the Afghanistan mainland by some mountains that are apparently difficult to cross.
 The Wakhan valley is thus supposed to be peaceful and rather unknown to tourists and can actually be visited.
-Claudia and Peter, the Austrian couple actually crossed over at Ishkashim but I did not want to join them as I was already late on my plan.
+Claudia and Peter, the Austrian couple crossed over at Ishkashim but I did not want to join them as I was already late on my plan.
 You should definitely watch they [video](https://www.youtube.com/watch?v=nOMglDcOTzE) about the trip into Wakhan (and all their other videos as well).

 Instead we continued up the pamir mountains.